Kevin Sneader: Career

 Sneader joined McKinsey and Company upon graduating from the University of Glasgow.
 He was the managing partner of McKinsey's UK and Ireland division until 2014, when he became the chairman of its Asia-Pacific division.
 In February 2018, he was appointed as McKinsey's global managing partner to succeed Dominic Barton in July.
 Kevin Sneader was McKinsey’s first Scottish, and its first Jewish, leader.

 Personal life

 Sneader is married to Amy Muntner.
 Sneader lives in Hong Kong with his wife, Amy, and their two daughters.

 Controversy

 In 2019, McKinsey & Company received criticism for its role as consultant to the U.S. Immigration and Customs Enforcement agency.
 In a 2019 email to the firm, Sneader indicated that McKinsey had never focused on developing, advising or implementing immigration policies.
 McKinsey, he wrote, “will not, under any circumstances, engage in work, anywhere in the world, that advances or assists policies that are at odds with our values.”
 A subsequent New York Times investigation claimed that McKinsey's involvement in deportations had been more extensive than Sneader acknowledged in his email.

+Sneader was also in charge in McKinsey during controversies around their work with Saudi Arabia and Russia, the former after the murder of journalist Jamal Khashoggi.

+Similarly damaging were revelations of their work with Purdue Pharma while also working for the FDA during the opioid crisis.
+McKinsey paid $619m to settle claims brought by 50 US states, five territories and the District of Columbia over its opioid work.

+The settlements come after lawsuits unearthed a trove of documents showing how McKinsey worked to drive sales of Purdue Pharma’s OxyContin painkiller amid an opioid crisis in the United States that has contributed to the deaths of more than 450,000 people over the past two decades.